-North Korea’s foreign currency income looks set to shrink this year, as the coronavirus pandemic halts Chinese tourism, one of the few remaining legitimate sources of hard currency for the impoverished country, Seoul-based think tank Korea Institute for International Economic Policy said in its latest report.
+North Korea’s foreign currency income looks set to shrink this year, as the coronavirus pandemic halts Chinese tourism, one of the few remaining legitimate sources of hard currency for the impoverished country, said Seoul-based think tank Korea Institute for International Economic Policy in its latest report.

 The virus outbreak prompted Pyongyang to shut its borders with Beijing.

 The North has long relied on tens of thousands of its people working in China, Russia and elsewhere to send dollars back home, but under UN-led sanctions, many workers have been sent back.

 “North Korea appears to be facing difficulty securing foreign money, as Chinese tour programs are suspended over the virus outbreak and a significant number of North Korean laborers have been repatriated,” the report said.

 Total trade volume with China, the North’s closest ally and biggest trading partner, is unlikely to take a major hit from the virus, it added.

 The KIEP suspected North Korea has yet to suspend travel of cargo ships.
 Pyongyang kept its doors open to trading vessels during the SARS outbreak in 2004.